desire

 But it goes further than that.
 The father's desire obviously isn't just that his son become a doctor.
 The father also desires to be proud of his son, but on his own terms.
 The father also desires the approval of his peers and colleagues--he wants his son to be a doctor so that these people will look favorably upon him, the father, and the great job he's done raising his son to enter such a noble (and lucrative) profession.
 He also desires to be in control, and seeing his son do things that he hasn't sanctioned, such as act in a play or be on the yearbook staff, takes away much of that control, and he can't stand the idea of losing it.

 People also have problems when they desire things that are inaccessible.
 Advertising plays a large part in this problem, for advertising exists to a large extent to create desire in an audience.
-The person who desires a new BMW, but who makes on $25,000 a year, often finds the beauty of life somehow diminished due to the lack of a particular car in his or her life (and yes, I have known such people).
+The person who desires a new BMW but who makes $25,000 a year, often finds the beauty of life somehow diminished due to the lack of a particular car in his or her life (and yes, I have known such people).
 A major problem arises when that person goes ahead and buys the car even though he or she can't afford it--life is now full of money problems that just weren't there before the purchase.
 The desire for an object has added stress and strain to a life, and to the lives of that person's family members.

 I married very late, and for a very long time, I desired nothing more than to be married.
 Because of this desire, I often approached relationships in a very forced way, a very unsure way.
 I hardly allowed myself to be myself, always trying to fit some role, even though I was trying to be myself.
-It wasn't until I let go of the desire to be married and forced myself to deal with every new woman that I met as a potential friend, not a potential wife, that I was able to act much more naturally. it wasn't long after I had made that shift in my thinking that I met my wife, and we were married a year later.
+It wasn't until I let go of the desire to be married and forced myself to deal with every new woman that I met as a potential friend, not a potential wife, that I was able to act much more naturally.
+It wasn't long after I had made that shift in my thinking that I met my wife, and we were married a year later.
 My desire for marriage was natural, but because I had allowed it to be so strong and to control my actions, it affected the way I treated people, and thus affected me in a very negative way.

 There's nothing wrong with desire; in fact, it's inherently wonderful.
 Desire causes us to work harder to achieve goals.
 But we must be sure that the objects of our desire are attainable, and if they're not, then we must admit that to ourselves.
 Sometimes those things that we desire are the things that turn out to be the most harmful to us and others.
 If you desire something unattainable or inappropriate, admit that desire to yourself, but also acknowledge that acting to fulfill that desire would be very inappropriate and harmful.
 If you desire something appropriate and attainable, go for it--and good luck in getting it.